The Five Satins oldies Music Lyrics returns to 1956 with the song "In The Still of The Night" written by Fred Parris.

 I choose to put their name "in lights" when I find an artist that played on a particular record and give them their long overdue credit and place in history.

 Please listen to this original "In The Still of The Night" 45rpm recording and continue reading my story below.

-I'll reveal some quality content I got from an article written by Randall Beach, and also what the saxophone player told me about that special recording session nearly sixty years ago.
+I'll reveal some quality content I obtained from an article written by Randall Beach, and also what the saxophone player told me about that special recording session nearly sixty years ago.

 In early February 2014, while searching for saxophone session players information, I ran across an article written by Randall Beach of the New Haven Register.